blair-c/rivals.academy/content/lectures/understanding-ranno-upair1/index.md

 ## Followup

 Our move selection is affected by the fact that upon landing after connecting Up Air 1, we'll be put into 4 frames of landing lag.
-We can choose to wait this lag out and use a grounded option like we did above, or we can [cancel that lag into a jump](/lectures/understanding-landing-lag/#using-jumpsquat), which lets us either follow up with an aerial or cancel our jump into an Up Strong instead.
+We can choose to wait this lag out and use a grounded option like we did above, or we can **[cancel that lag into a jump](/lectures/understanding-landing-lag/#using-jumpsquat)**, which lets us either follow up with an aerial or cancel our jump into an Up Strong instead.
 Ranno's fastest grounded followups, shown in the earlier clips, take 9 frames (4f landing lag + 5f attack start up).

 Following up with Nair also takes 9 frames (5f jumpsquat + 4f attack startup), making it a viable combo option as well.